0xPolygonHermez/zkevm-node/docs/config-file/node-config-doc.md

 **Default:** `"5s"`

-**Description:** L2ReorgRetrievalInterval is the time the sequencer waits to check if a state inconsistency has happened
+**Description:** StateConsistencyCheckInterval is the time the sequencer waits to check if a state inconsistency has happened

 **Examples:**